Nordic vs. Germanic vs. Celtic: Differences & Links Explained (+ Maps)

 Several Scottish clans have Norseโ€“Gaelic roots, such as Clan MacDonald, Clan MacDougall, Clan MacLeod, Clan Oliphant.
 Several Irish families do as well, such as O’Donovan, Uรญ รmair (later Crovan), Mac Oitir (later Cotter), MacAuliffe, MacManus, Doyle, and Reynolds.

-Shop Authentic Norse Posters & Apparel
+Shop Authentic Norse + Nordic Decor & Apparel

 Sources: